strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 A **How-to** is a **step-by-step guide showing how** to solve a specific problem or accomplish a specific task.
 These guides provide concise action steps and assume a general understanding of the context by the audience.

+This _audience member_ is a developer who is newer to programming with Strapi.
+A general knowledge of the technology being explained is assumed.
+Here the **How-tos** are meant to show how to do things with Strapi, without necessarily explaining the theory.

 Examples include the [Digital Ocean Deployment Guide](/3.0.0-beta.x/guides/deployment.html#digital-ocean) and [How to install MongoDB Locally](/3.0.0-beta.x/guides/databases.html#install-mongodb-locally).

 ### Reference topics

 **Reference topics** are subjects that **are resources** to bookmark and used as a reference.
-Developers can be expected to refer to Reference topics in the docs regularly throughout the development of Strapi based projects.
+Developers can be expected to refer to Reference topics regularly throughout the development of Strapi based projects.

+This _audience member_ is a developer who is already developing projects with Strapi. **Reference topics** are meant to be used repetitively as an up-to-date and managed resource for recipes, best practices and sample code which can be copy/pasted.

 Examples include the [Models Guide](/3.0.0-beta.x/guides/models.html#how-to-create-a-model) and the [Controllers Guide](/3.0.0-beta.x/guides/controllers.html).